 Earthship is a concept of over 40 years and yet the first one ever built in Europe was in 2000.
-The idea is a trademark of Michael Reynolds — an US architect.
+The idea is a trademark of Michael Reynolds — a US architect.
 In the 70s, Reynolds envisioned a home which would have three exciting traits — self sustainability, construction utilizing basic and recycled materials for the most part and affordability to the average man.

 So, what is an Earthship ?

 It’s a home completely or for most of it’s part off the grid.
-That means no electricity and water lines.
+That means no electricity and water networks.
 There is nothing to tie it to any utility services, which eradicates dozens of potential problems.

 But is the Earthship primitive ?
 Absolutely not.